Classic 4 day Inca Trail

 Day 2: Reaching the Dead Woman’s Pass | Wayllabamba to Pacaymayo

-• Today is the most challenging day when we reach the hike’s highest point on the Dead Woman’s Pass “Warmiwañusca”, 4215 meters / 13,909 feet.
+• Today is the most challenging day as we reach the hike’s highest point — the famous Dead Woman’s Pass (“Warmiwañusca”), at 4,215 meters / 13,909 ft.

-• You will see the different ecological zones, llamas and alpacas and enjoy the view of snow-capped peaks of the Peruvian Andes while climbing up to Warmiwañusca.
+• You’ll pass through diverse ecological zones, spot llamas and alpacas, and enjoy breathtaking views of the snow-capped peaks of the Peruvian Andes as you climb up to Warmiwañusca.

 • Distance covered: 11 km / 7 miles.